jts34805/Quantitative-and-sensitive-sequencing-of-somatic-mutations-induced-by-a-maize-transposon/Data_Processing_for_GSE279993_and_GSE296286/README.md

 3. Data_Processing_for_GSE279993_and_GSE296286/Data_Processing_2_Final_Data_Processing
 4. Code-to-reproduce-figures.R

-This repository contains code for the analysis and mapping/quantification of Museq2 data associated with the paper "Quantitative and sensitive sequencing of somatic mutations induced by a maize transposon"
+This repository contains code for the analysis and mapping of Museq2 data associated with the paper "Quantitative and sensitive sequencing of somatic mutations induced by a maize transposon"

 This file describes the scripts and files in the Data_Processing_for_GSE279993_and_GSE296286, which convert the raw fastq.gz files available on GEO into the processed data files, that are also available on GEO.
 If you are interested in analyzing the exact data we published in these GEO series, we recommend donwloading the processed data files available on GEO under GSE 279993 and GSE296286.
 For MuSeq2 data generated elsewhere, we recommend following the scripts in the Data_Processing_for_GSE279993_and_GSE296286 directory